Akadil/42project_pipex/README.md

 ## Salsa lessons

-1. Learn the basic steps: Start by learning the basic steps of salsa, which involve a side-to-side movement and a forward-and-backward movement.
+1. 'Learn the basic steps:' Start by learning the basic steps of salsa, which involve a side-to-side movement and a forward-and-backward movement.
 In salsa, you step on beats 1, 2, and 3 of the music, and then pause on beat 4.
 2. Master the timing: Salsa is danced to a specific rhythm, and it's important to get the timing right.
 The basic step is counted as "1-2-3, pause, 5-6-7, pause."
 Try counting the beats out loud as you dance to help you stay on rhythm.
 3. Practice partner work: Salsa is typically danced with a partner, so it's important to learn how to lead or follow.
 Start with basic partner work, such as the cross-body lead or the right turn, and work your way up to more complex moves.
 4. Keep your posture and frame: Good posture and a strong frame are essential for salsa dancing.
 Keep your head up, shoulders back, and chest out.
 Maintain a slight tension in your arms to help you stay connected to your partner.